maxint-rd/TM16xx/README.md

 See [TM16xxMatrix.h](/src/TM16xxMatrix.h) for the provided methods.

 ## TM16xxMatrixGFX class
+___NOTE: AdafruitGFX needs to be installed, even if you don't use TM16xxMatrixGFX.
+If you don't want to install AdafruitGFX you can remove TM16xxMatrixGFX.h and TM16xxMatrixGFX.cpp from the library directory to avoid compilation errors.___

 The _TM16xxMatrixGFX_ class implements the popular [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview) interface to drive one or more TM16xx based LED-matrix modules.
 To use the _TM16xxMatrixGFX_ class you first need to include the proper header files:
 ```C++
 #include <Adafruit_GFX.h>